cirosantilli/linux-cheat/network/README.md

 ###Windows

-host is referred to as "computer name". good name choice.
+Host is referred to as "computer name".
+Good name choice, that is exactly what host is.

     wmic computersystem where name="%COMPUTERNAME%" call rename name="NEW-NAME"